smatthews1999/runhideattack/README.md

 installed.
 ### Description

-This AI will direct NPCs to run and hide behind obsticles from the player.
+This AI will direct NPCs to run and hide behind obstacles from the player.
 When enough NPCs have gathered together, they will stop running and attack the player.

 ### Youtube Video
 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/EjfgQHU-Lpo/0.jpg)](http://www.youtube.com/watch?v=EjfgQHU-Lpo)